VincentLanglet/Twig-CS-Fixer/README.md

 ### Delimiter spacing

-Put one (and only one) space after the start of a delimiter (`{{`, `{%`, and `{#`) and before the end of a delimiter (`}}`, `%}`, and `#}`).
+Ensures there is a single space after a delimiter opening (`{{`, `{%` and `{#`) and before a delimiter closing (`}}`, `%}` and `#}`).

-When using the whitespace control character, do not put any spaces between it and the delimiter.
+When using a whitespace control character, do not put any spaces between it and the delimiter.

 ### Operator spacing

-Put one (and only one) space before and after the following operators: comparison operators (`==`, `!=`, `<`, `>`, `>=`, `<=`), math operators (`+`, `-`, `/`, `*`, `%`, `//`, `**`),
+Ensures there is a single space before and after the following operators: comparison operators (`==`, `!=`, `<`, `>`, `>=`, `<=`), math operators (`+`, `-`, `/`, `*`, `%`, `//`, `**`),
 logic operators (`not`, `and`, `or`), `~`, `is`, `in`, and the ternary operator (`?:`).

-Do not put any spaces before and after the operator `..`.
+Removes any space before and after the `..` operator.

 ### Punctuation spacing

-Put one (and only one) space after the `:` sign in hashes and `,` in arrays and hashes.
+Ensures there is a single space after `:` in hashes and `,` in arrays and hashes.

-Do not put any spaces after an opening parenthesis and before a closing parenthesis in expressions.
+Removes spaces after an opening parenthesis and before a closing parenthesis in expressions.

-Do not put any spaces before and after the following operators: `|`, `.`, `[]`.
+Removes spaces before and after the following operators: `|`, `.`, `[]`.

-Do not put any spaces before and after the parenthesis used for filter and function calls.
+Removes spaces before and after parenthesis in filter and function calls.

-Do not put any spaces before and after the opening and the closing of arrays and hashes.
+Removes spaces before and after opening and closing of arrays and hashes.

 ## Custom configuration

 ### Standard

 By default, the generic standard is enabled with the twig coding standard rules and the following sniffs:
- - `BlankEOFSniff`: Ensure that files ends with one blank line.
+ - `BlankEOFSniff`: ensures that files end with one blank line.
- - `EmptyLinesSniff`: Checks that there are not 2 empty lines following each other.
+ - `EmptyLinesSniff`: ensures that 2 empty lines do not follow each other.
- - `TrailingCommaSingleLineSniff`: Ensure that single-line arrays, objects and arguments list does not have a trailing comma.
+ - `TrailingCommaSingleLineSniff`: ensures that single-line arrays, objects and argument lists do not have a trailing comma.
- - `TrailingSpaceSniff`: Ensure that files has no trailing spaces.
+ - `TrailingSpaceSniff`: ensures that files have no trailing spaces.

 If you want to use a custom standard and/or add/disable a sniff, you can provide your own configuration with a `.twig-cs-fixer.php` file which returns a `TwigCsFixer\Config\Config` class: